This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Place the tuna in a medium bowl and break up with a fork until finely shredded.
+- Drain the tuna well before starting.
+Add the tuna in a medium bowl and break up with a fork until finely shredded.

 - Add the carrot, celery, onion, lemon zest, juice, parsley and mayonnaise to the tuna.
 Stir to combine thoroughly.